bu-icsg/dana/doc/toolflow.md

 To manually change the fixed point for a given fixed point configuration to a specific use a specific binary point, the program [`fann-change-fixed-point`](https://www.github.com/bu-icsg/xfiles-dana/tree/master/tools/scripts/fann-change-fixed-point) is provided.

 The floating point training file must then be converted to a fixed point representation using the binary point determined by `fann-float-to-fixed` or after applying `fann-change-fixed-point`.
-You can just grep for "decimal_point" in the fixed point configuration to figure this out (or script this out like [`xfiles-dana/tools/common/Makefrag`](https://www.github.com/bu-icsg/xfiles-dana/tree/master/tools/common/Makefrag) does with: `grep decimal $FIXED_POINT_NET | sed 's/.\+=//'`).
+You can just grep for "decimal_point" in the fixed point configuration to figure this out (or script this out like [`xfiles-dana/tools/common/Makefrag-rv`](https://github.com/bu-icsg/dana/blob/master/tools/common/Makefrag-nets#L177) does with: `grep decimal $FIXED_POINT_NET | sed 's/.\+=//'`).

 A fixed point FANN configuration can then be converted over to a binary data structure that DANA understands with [`write-fann-config-for-accelerator`](https://www.github.com/bu-icsg/xfiles-dana/tree/master/tools/write-fann-config-for-accelerator/src/write-fann-config-for-accelerator.c).
 This has two additional input parameters that are dependent on the specific build of DANA:
 * Decimal Point Offset -- The decimal point is encoded using 3 bits (*cough* premature optimization *cough*).
 The actual decimal point is computed by adding this encoded value to the offset.
 See the [binary encodings documentation](https://www.github.com/bu-icsg/xfiles-dana/tree/master/doc/binary-encodings-data-structures.md#decimal-point-encoding) for more details.
 This is currently 7.
 * Block Width -- DANA does all processing on wide blocks of elements.
 The element width is currently 32 bits, but will likely be reduced in a later version.
 DANA configurations support 4, 8, 16, and 32 element blocks.
 The block width is the size in 8-bit bytes used when generating the binary configuration data structure.
 So, the block width is `4 * elements-per-block`. __There is currently no checking by DANA to see if a format is valid, so an incorrect configuration will just hang with high probability.__

+One or more DANA configurations then need to be packaged up into a program that can be run on a Rocket core.
+This is done for the bare metal tests by collecting multiple neural network configurations together in an ASID--NNID Table data structure along with neural network inputs, expected outputs, and space for outputs to be written.
+This is accomplished by [`generate_test_mem.py`](https://github.com/bu-icsg/dana/blob/master/tools/scripts/generate_test_mem.py) which relies on [`generate-ant`](https://github.com/bu-icsg/dana/blob/master/tools/scripts/generate-ant) to create the ASID--NNID Table.
+The output of this, `*-ant.h`, are suitable for direct inclusion in a [`riscv-tests`](https://github.com/riscv/riscv-tests)-style bare metal test like [`genericNetTest.S`](https://github.com/bu-icsg/dana/blob/master/tests/nets/genericNetTest.S).

+Running `make` in DANA's top level and then building the tests (`cd tests && autoconf && mkdir build && cd build && ../configure && make`) will build single threaded, multi-threaded, and learning transaction tests using example neural networks.

 ## Other Tools
 There are a number of other tools that are currently provided but not used in the standard workflow.